ashmit0920/AI-Powered-Research-Assistant/README.md

-# AI Powered Research Assistant
+# Lucid - An AI Powered Research Assistant

 Built using Streamlit, powered by Meta's BART (Bi-directional and Auto-Regressive Transformers) model.